akshayshanker/InverseDCDP/README.md

 # Using Inverse Euler Equations to Solve Multidimensional Discrete-Continuous Dynamic Models: A General Method

-This repository contains the code for the paper *Using Inverse Euler Equations to Solve Multidimensional Discrete-Continuous Dynamic Models: A General Method* by Isabella Dobrescu and Akshay Shanker.
+This repository contains code related to the paper *Using Inverse Euler Equations to Solve Multidimensional Discrete-Continuous Dynamic Models: A General Method* by Isabella Dobrescu and Akshay Shanker.

 ## Contents